brendankz/Proteome-filtration/README.md

 ## Consolidating Disorder, Size, and Iso-Electric Point Filtrations
 Open iepgenesonlyfiltered.txt and metapredict_size_disorder.csv and copy each list.
 Input these separately into https://bioinfogp.cnb.csic.es/tools/venny/ to create a Venn Diagram of each filtered list and extract the similarities to generate the final filtered list of proteins.

+## **Proteome Filtration by Coiled-coil Domain**

+The DeepCoil program was used for coiled-coil domain predictions (https://github.com/labstructbioinf/DeepCoil)

+Plots of each protein previously filtered for size, disorder, and iso-electric point were generated using the plot function.
+These plots are generated as PNG images and can be locally downloaded for analysis.
+The images were analyzed visually for similarity to the coiled-coil domain of the target protein in domain structure and organization.